fp-cybrilla/fp-cybrilla.github.io/content/identity/kyc-request-v2.md

 After fixing the errors, you have to resubmit the application by creating a new `/kyc_request` object (Follow the sequence of steps listed above).

 ### Testing
-You can use the [simulation api](https://fintechprimitives.com/api/#simulate-a-kyc-request) to simulate a `successful` and `rejected` kyc request.
+You can use the [simulation api](https://fintechprimitives.com/api/#simulate-a-kyc-request) to simulate a `successful` and `rejected` kyc request in sandbox environment.
 A rejection in the simulation mode returns a fixed set of errors.